School of Computing 2020-2021

 CISC 498 represents the capstone course of the Software Design program (SODE).
 The course will allow you to apply what you have learned about software design so far and put them into practice by implementing a substantial piece of software.
-The structure of the course is simple: you form groups four students, pick a project from a list of suggestions, gather the requirements of the system to be built in interaction with the customer of the project, think about the design, and then implement, test and deploy the system.
+The structure of the course is simple: you form a group of 4-5 students, pick a project from a list of suggestions, gather the requirements of the system to be built in interaction with the customer of the project, think about the design, and then implement, test and deploy the system.

 There will be no lectures.
-We will meet about 2 to 3 times each term for presentations and checkpoints.
+We will meet (or online) about 2 to 3 times each term for presentations and checkpoints.
 See the schedule below for details.

 Suggestions for interesting projects have come from various members of the Queen's community.
 The current projects are listed on the project page.
 Detailed information on the projects will come from the customer.
 Some example past project descriptions from the last year are available here.

-You will work in a group of four students.
+You will work in a group of 4-5 students.
 Each group will have its own project.